lume/cli/README.md

 ```

 This is enough to get a project bootstrapped.
 There will be more on how to
-configure build and test settings below using `builder.config.js` and
+configure build and test settings below using `builder.config.cjs` and
 `tsconfig.json` files.

 ## Managing a project